- 750g self-raising flour

 Pre-heat the oven to 180°C (160°C fan/ gas mark 4) and line a baking tray with parchment paper.

 Put the flour and margarine into the bowl of your mixer.
 Attach the paddle beater and mix on a low speed for 3–4 minutes, or until the mixture resembles fine breadcrumbs.

-Tip your dough onto a lightly floured work surface and gently work the dough with your hands until everything comes together.
+Tip the mixture onto a lightly floured work surface.
+Using your hands, gently work the dough until everything is fully combined.

-Place in the oven and bake them for 15–20 minutes until risen and lightly coloured.
-The scones should feel light when you pick them up.
+Place into the oven and bake for 15–20 minutes, until risen and lightly coloured.
+The scone should feel light when you pick it up.

 Try our cheese scone recipe and bake a batch of delicious savoury treats – perfect to serve on their own, slathered with butter or alongside a hearty bowl of soup.

 These light muffins topped with golden cheese and tangy cherry tomatoes are a tasty treat, or serve with a splash of oil and vinegar to make for a delicious light snack.

 Development chef, Clive Goudercourt, has created a recipe for beef, ale and horseradish cobbler inspired by award-winning produce.